ronjunevaldoz/todo-app-multiplatform/README.md

 ## TODO-App Cross-platform
 - Project template from jetpack compose multiplatform

+## Extras
+- [x] Added a basic custom calendar without using any third party library

 ## User guide

 1. Login to proceed to todo list